 Important information.
 This mainly affects Postgraduate EU Nationals who are eligible for the Student Finance England Masters Loan or Doctoral Loan but who are not yet resident in the UK.
 Student Finance England has confirmed that they can only pay these loans into a UK bank account.
-If you are outside of the UK and are unable to open a UK bank account you will have to wait until you are resident in the UK and have a UK address, you should ensure that you can cover your maintenance and study costs.
+If you are outside of the UK and are unable to open a UK bank account, you will have to wait until you are resident in the UK and have a UK address.
+In the meantime you should ensure that you can cover your maintenance and study costs.
 Once you have opened a UK bank account, even if this is after the start of your course, the full loan will be available to you.
-This will not affect undergraduate students who receive the EU Tuition Fee Loan as this loan is paid direct to Queen Mary and not into any bank account.
+This will not affect undergraduate students who receive the EU Tuition Fee Loan, as this loan is paid direct to Queen Mary and not into any bank account.

 It is your decision which bank you choose to look after your money.
 You might like to consider some of the following factors when choosing:

 - what type of account(s) can the bank offer you?